StarSheriff2/Calculator/README.md

 # JS Calculator

 > This is the final project of the Web Development 101 course in Odin Project's Javascript Basics.
 The calculator will allow you to make basic operations using your mouse, keyboard or touchscreen gestures.

 # Screenshot
 ![screenshot](./app_screenshot.png)

-This calculator was built entirely from sractch.
-I used JS, HTML and CSS to build it.
+I created this app entirely from sractch with JS, HTML and CSS.
 The calculator allows the use of big numbers, and has mouse-click and a keyboard interface.
 It is possible to do *chain* operations too.
 So you can do something like, `2 * 5 + 10`, and get `20`.

 ## Built With